 – The shortest trip to capture the snow capped mountains is a 7 Days Rwenzori Trek.
 For experienced hikers, you can also make it in 5 Days.

-You can plan and book an organised mountaineering trip with the following tour operators;
+You can plan and book an organized mountaineering trip with the following tour operators.

 Checkout the travel guides below to get resourceful information to plan your next safari;